-To apply a list Style, it is often easier to do the following: (a) {Clear All} Styles from a section, (b) apply a paragraph Style such as {Body Text}, (c) then use the “Lists in Current Documents” from the multilevel list selector in the Paragraph grouping of the Ribbon (see Figures 7 and 8) to select the shape in Figure 6; ideally, it should be the only choice.
-Microsoft does not have a method to name multilevel lists, so the shape in Figure 6 is used to identify the correct Style.
+To apply a list Style the first time, it is often easier to do the following: (a) {Clear All} Styles from a section, (b) apply a paragraph Style such as {Body Text}, (c) then use the “Lists in Current Documents” from the multilevel list selector in the Paragraph grouping of the Ribbon (see Figures 7 and 8) to select the shape in Figure 6; ideally, it should be the only choice.
+(Note that “Lists in Current Documents” is cumulative based on all Word documents currently open.)
+Microsoft does not have a viable method to name multilevel lists, so the shape in Figure 6 is used to identify the correct list Style.

-To change the list level, select “Change List Level” from the multilevel list popup in the Paragraph grouping in the Ribbon.
+To change the list level, select “Change List Level” from the multilevel list popup in the Paragraph grouping in the Ribbon (grayed out in Figure 8).
 Do not use the [Increase indent] or [Decrease indent] buttons to change the list level; it does not work in multilevel lists.
+Alternatively, use [tab] and [shift + tab] to change levels.

-Once the formatting is correct for one item, it is easy to use the format painter to copy the formatting to the rest of the list; double-click the format painter to apply the settings to multiple areas of the document.
+Once the formatting is correct for one list item, it is easy to use the format painter to copy the formatting to the rest of the list; double-click the format painter to apply the settings to multiple areas of the document.

 When applying the formatting to a new section, it will be necessary to right-click the number or letter and select “Restart at a” or “Restart at 1”.
-Then use format painter to copy the formatting to the rest of that .
+Then use format painter to copy the formatting to the rest of that section.

-By combining paragraph and list formatting (such as {Body Text} and the multilevel list), 11-point spacing after will already be applied and pages will break naturally without orphaning less than two lines on a page.
+By combining paragraph and list formatting (such as {Body Text} and the multilevel list), “11-point spacing after” will already be applied and pages will break naturally without orphaning less than two lines on a page.

 If the document does not currently contain the correct list Style, simultaneously open a document that does.
 Microsoft has made it possible to apply a list Style from one document to another document; when multiple documents are open, the list Styles from all documents appear in the multilevel list “Lists in Current Documents” section.
 Beware because this also makes it possible to accidentally import the incorrect list Style into your document.

-When modifying an older document, it is a best practice to open the PDF version .
-For corrupted documents, it is possible to select all text (Alt A) and use the Style pane to {Clear All} formatting; it may be easier to start from bare text than trying to repair corrupt formatting; the draft pdf copy will especially come in handy in this situation.
+When modifying an older document, it is a best practice to open the PDF version of the document as a reference for correct list levels to ensure that the working document’s available list options are not corrupted.
+For corrupted documents, it is possible to select all text (Alt A) and use the Style pane to {Clear All} formatting; it may be easier to start from bare text rather than trying to repair corrupt formatting; the draft pdf copy will especially come in handy in this situation.

-There may be instances when create multilevel list.
+There may be instances when it is more efficient to create a specialized multilevel list.
 Directions for creating a new list are included in Exhibit 2.
 Note that there is no need to create your own multilevel list for the vast majority of IM documents.
+Contact the NRR IM Coordinator if there are questions about specialized formatting.

 Miscellaneous Styles

-{END} used to place 22 points before and after the document’s content end.
+{END} is used to place 22 points before and after the document’s content end.

-{attachment title} is used to format any attachment title at the top of the page; the title will be centered and listed in the navigation pane.
+{attachment title} is used to format any attachment title (e.g., attachment, appendix, form, table, exhibit, etc.) at the top of the page; the title will be centered and listed in the navigation pane.
 The title is formatted with initial capitalization only (do not use all caps), [keep with next], [11 points after], and [Level 1 outline level].

 05.09 References Section